-When the business is new they are often overwhelmed by the challenges of growing their business while having to do all of the actual work which includes everything from operations to bookkeeping to sales and marketing.
+When the business is new, small business owners are often overwhelmed by the challenges of growing their business while having to do all of the actual work which includes everything from driving and fixing the trucks to the bookkeeping, sales, and marketing.

 After years of hard work they often face issues of being unable to grow past a certain point or they face personal issues like a family member getting sick and they are torn between taking care of their personal affairs and taking care of their business.

-“Work on your business, not in your business.”
+“Work on your business, not in your business.” – Michael E. Gerber

-Every successful entrepreneur transitions from the start-up phase where every job is done by the owners to the position where the business can operate profitably without the owner’s direct involvement in day-to-day operations.
+Every successful entrepreneur transitions from the start-up phase where every job is done by the owner to the position where the business can operate profitably without the owner’s direct involvement in day-to-day operations.
 The challenge, of course, is making the transition.
 This is an area that I have been researching for years and have applied many of the lessons I have learned in my own businesses.

 One of my businesses after 3 years.

 These pictures were taken by me because I was not working in my business with the guys but was working on my business taking pictures for our website.
-If you would like to accomplish this goal of owning a business that operates independently of you the owner then I suggest that you do four things:
+If you would like to accomplish this goal of owning a business that operates independently of you the owner, I suggest that you do four things:

 In my case, it took us 5 years of hard work and a merger with great business partners to get our exterior building cleaning company to that level.
 Pure Pressure is headquartered in the Greater Vancouver Area and we live 1000 kms away in another province.
-I work full-time as a sales professional and have started this BLOG and everyday Pure Pressure operates without my direct involvement in day-to-day operations.
+I work full-time as an Independent Sales Consultant and Podcast Host and everyday Pure Pressure operates without my direct involvement in day-to-day operations.